Petar II Petrović-Njegoš: Second visit to Russia

 News of the defeat at Grahovo soon reached Saint Petersburg and, paired with the allegations of financial misappropriation, cemented his reputation among the Russians as that of an aggressive provocateur.
 Njegoš immediately sought permission from the chieftains to travel to Saint Petersburg and explain himself before the czar, given that Montenegro was increasingly desperate for Russian financial and political aid.
 The chieftains gave Njegoš their blessing, and he headed to Vienna before receiving any response from the Russians regarding his initial request.
 Njegoš was obliged to stay in Vienna for several weeks as the czar contemplated whether to grant him an audience.
 In Vienna, Njegoš spent more time with Karadžić, who had just returned from researching Slavic linguistic traits in Montenegro and was in the process of writing a German-language ethnographic study on the country titled Montenegro und die Montenegriner ("Montenegro and the Montenegrin").
 Njegoš's meetings with Karadžić caught the attention of Austrian Chancellor Klemens von Metternich.
 Metternich's distrust of Njegoš was exacerbated by the young vladikas request for a visa to travel to France, then considered a breeding ground of radical ideas.
 Metternich saw to it that the request was denied.
 In a letter to one of his subordinates, he noted that Njegoš had "spiritually and physically developed".
-He went on to say that Njegoš had "little respect for the principles of religion and monarchy, is not firm firm in them, and is given to liberal and revolutionary ideas."
+He went on to say that Njegoš had "little respect for the principles of religion and monarchy, is not firm in them, and is given to liberal and revolutionary ideas."
 He ended his message with a note stating that the Njegoš was to be closely monitored by Austrian agents both abroad and at home.

 In 1837, the czar gave Njegoš permission to visit Saint Petersburg, just as a severe famine began to affect Montenegro.
-Immediately, Njegoš sensed that his second visit to the Russian capital was going to be different than the first.
+Immediately, Njegoš sensed that his second visit to the Russian capital was going to be different from the first.
 He was not greeted as warmly as he had been in 1833 and the Russians used the opportunity to call him out on several instances of "unmonkish" behaviour, particularly his fondness for being in the company of women.
 Despite this, Russia increased its annual subsidy and provided wheat to Montenegro's famished citizens.
 While Montenegro's dependence on Russia often provided the impoverished statelet with desperately needed funding, it was geopolitically disastrous for the Montenegrins, as both the Ottomans and Austrians believed that Montenegrin access to the Adriatic would constitute de facto Russian penetration into the Mediterranean given the nature of Russo−Montenegrin relations.